-2.11.4 Noise Database
+2.11.4 Noise Sensitive Areas

-Noise sensitive areas.
 The following noise sensitive areas are to be avoided wherever possible:

-- a) Joondalup Hospital avoid by 1NM or 1000FT AGL; - b) Gingin Freshwater Lobsters (1NM east of REM ILS middle marker) avoid direct over-flight of ponds below 1000FT; - c) South Perth Zoo avoid by 1000FT AGL or 0.5NM, with the area most sensitive at night.
+- a) Joondalup Hospital avoid by 1NM or 1000FT AGL; - b) Gingin Freshwater Lobsters (BRG 305 1.7NM from the REM) avoid direct overflight of ponds below 1000FT; - c) South Perth Zoo avoid by 1000FT AGL or 0.5NM, with the area most sensitive at night.
 If flying in the vicinity of the South Perth Zoo (Perth Water or to the south for fly pasts etc), the Perth Zoo is to be advised of the activity.
-Zoo management will normally remove Zoo keepers from cages of bigger animals during the flying activity; - d) Northern Coastal suburbs of Perth, including Quinns Rocks, Yanchep and Two rocks avoid overflight below 2000FT AGL or continuous operations in proximity below 5000FT; - e) Township of Walkaway, approximately 12NM South East of Geraldton avoid overflight below 2000FT or continuous operations in proximity below 5000FT; - f) Woodridge Estate, approximately 5NM east of Guilderton township avoid continuous aerobatics over the estate; and - g) Penguin and Seal Islands (near Rockingham) avoid by 1NM or 1000FT AGL.
+Zoo management will normally remove Zoo keepers from cages of bigger animals during the flying activity; - d) Northern Coastal suburbs of Perth, including Quinns Rocks, Yanchep and Two rocks - avoid overflight below 2000FT AGL or continuous operations in proximity below 5000FT; - e) Township of Walkaway, approximately 12NM South East of Geraldton avoid overflight below 2000FT or continuous operations in proximity below 5000FT; - f) Woodridge Estate, approximately 5NM east of Guilderton township avoid continuous aerobatics over the estate; and - g) Penguin and Seal Islands (near Rockingham) avoid by 1NM or 1000FT AGL.